cloudflare/cloudflare-docs/products/cache/src/content/how-to/purge-cache.md

 ## Cache-Tags (Enterprise Only)

-Cache-tag purging makes multi-file purging easier because you can bulk purge by adding cache-tags to your assets, such as web pages, image files, and etc. Note that Hostname and Tag purges are only available for Cloudflare Enterprise.
+Cache-tag purging makes multi-file purging easier because you can bulk purge by adding cache-tags to your assets, such as web pages, image files, and more.
+Note that Hostname and Tag purges are only available for Cloudflare Enterprise.

 ### General workflow for cache-tags

-1. Add tags to the `Cache-Tag HTTP` response header from your origin web server for your web content, such as pages, static assets, and etc.
+1. Add tags to the `Cache-Tag HTTP` response header from your origin web server for your web content, such as pages, static assets, etc.
 1. [Ensure your web traffic is proxied](https://support.cloudflare.com/hc/articles/205195708#h_815d1b1e-74cf-4a5f-b477-e441a76ac3fd) through Cloudflare.
 1. Cloudflare associates the tags in the `Cache-Tag HTTP` header with the content being cached.
 1. Use specific cache-tags to purge your Cloudflare CDN cache of all content containing that cache-tag from your dashboard or [using our API](https://api.cloudflare.com/#zone-purge-files-by-cache-tags-or-host).